Kapitänleutnant (Crew 34)

 |U-873||1 Mar 1944||16 May 1945||1 patrol (48 days)|

 Friedrich Steinhoff was a merchant navy officer before joining the Kriegsmarine in 1934 (Rust, 2009).
-After serving on minesweepers, Friedrich Steinhoff transferred to the U-boat force in March 1941.
-With his first command, U-511, he undertook submerged rocket trials (this brother was a researcher at Peenemünde).
-After a year's duty in the staff of the 7th flotilla, he commissioned the Type IX D2 boat U-873 in March 1944.
+After serving on minesweepers, he transferred to the U-boat force in March 1941.
+With his first command, U-511, he undertook submerged rocket trials (his brother was a researcher at Peenemünde).
+After a year's duty on the staff of the 7th Flotilla, he commissioned U-873 in March 1944.

-On her first patrol in 1945 the war ended, and Steinhoff surrendered his boat and her crew on 16 May, 1945 near Portsmouth, USA.
-Steinhoff and his crew were taken, not to a POW camp, but to the Charles Street Jail, a Boston city jail where they were locked up with common criminals while awaiting disposition to a POW camp.
+During her first patrol the war ended, and Steinhoff surrendered his boat and her crew on 16 May 1945 near Portsmouth, USA.
+Steinhoff and his men were taken, not to POW camp, but to Charles Street Jail, a Boston city jail where they were locked up with common criminals while awaiting disposition to a POW camp.
 There are many accounts of mistreatment of the U-boat men while they were held there.

-A broken man, Friedrich Steinhoff committed suicide on the morning of 19 May, 1945, opening his arteries using broken pieces of his sunglasses.
-The doctor from U-873, Dr. Karl Steinke, tried to give first aid, but it was too late.
-Some documents regarding the surrender of U-873 and interrogations of its crew can be found at uboatarchive.net.
+After suffering harsh interrogation, Friedrich Steinhoff committed suicide on the morning of 19 May 1945, opening his arteries using broken glass from his sunglasses.
+U-873's doctor, Dr. Karl Steinke, attempted to give first aid, but was too late.
+Documents concerning the surrender of U-873 and the interrogation of her crew can be found at uboatarchive.net.